jimmyho-929/journey-with-an-attorney/README.md

   1) Use Flexbox or CSS Grid to organize content areas based on mobile or desktop views
   2) A navigation menu that expands and collapses properly at desktop and mobile sizes,
   3) Create and populate a JavaScript array with one or more values and display the contents of some or all of the array on your page
-  4) Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction